green-rab/CarDisplayTray/README.md

 # Car Display Tray #

-Construction of a drawer for a display of a rear camera for a car.
+Constructing a drawer for a display of a rear camera.
 Designed for a BMW 520i from 1990.
 Replaces the original drawer for cigarettes and hides the display during drive.
 For parking pull the drawer to you where the display is integrated

 ![Final car display tray](pictures/tbd.png)